 Ten FedEx Drivers Earn Honors at the Louisiana Truck Driving Championship

-BATON ROUGE, La. – March 31, 2014 – Ten drivers representing FedEx Corporation (NYSE: FDX) operating companies placed among the top finishers at the 2014 Louisiana State Truck Driving Championship in Baton Rouge on March 29-30.
+Baton Rouge, La. – March 25, 2013 – Ten drivers representing FedEx Corporation (NYSE: FDX) operating companies placed among the top finishers at the 2013 Louisiana State Truck Driving Championship in Baton Rouge on March 22-23.

-- Chad Rudesill, owner of Rudesill Trucking, Inc. based at the FedEx Ground station in Lafayette, took home the state title in the 5-Axle class.
+- Donnie Williams, owner of D.G.
+Williams, Inc. based at the FedEx Ground station in Monroe, took home second place in the Step Van class.

-- Jeffrey Trim, owner of Trim & Trim of LA, Inc. based at the FedEx Ground station in Baton Rouge, finished second in the Straight Truck class.
+- Jeffrey Trim, owner of Trim & Trim of LA, Inc. based at the FedEx Ground station in Baton Rouge, finished third in the Straight Truck class.